jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The University of Iowa
+- name: University of Iowa
   url: https://stat.uiowa.edu/

 # Short bio (displayed in user profile at end of posts)